twillis449/ALBUS_ionosphere/README.md

 The process can be described through the following equations:

-o = original image
+o = original image \n
-d - output from erosion/dilation
+d - output from erosion/dilation \n
 t = white TopHat, which should show only compact structures smaller than the
     structure element
 t = o - d